kailinishihira/online-store-2/README.md

 #### If you would like to upload an existing local json file to the Firebase database, select `Import JSON` from the database menu and select file to import.

 ### Retrieving Data from Firebase (you may also retrieve data from a component directly).
-Import dependencies into your app service or component file and declare the class property to FirebaseListObservable<any[]> type.
+Import dependencies into your app service or component file and declare the class property to FirebaseListObservable<any[]> type if we need a list or FirebaseObjectObservable<any> for a single object.
 `import { AngularFireDatabase, FirebaseListObservable } from 'angularfire2/database';`

 example: